YJW1999/Lockfree_Graph_CPP_implementation/README.md

 2.add_vertex()

 An atomic size_t counter 'current_capacity' is used to record the number of vertexes that have been added.
 A CAS loop is used to increment the value 'current_capacity' and it is the only operation to change its value.
+Before the CAS loop, we check if the current_capacity is less than max_capacity, in every iteration, again we check if the current_capacity is less than max_capacity, and then do the CAS.
+This makes sure that the increment only happens when 'current_capacity' is less than the 'max_capacity'.
+The increment is done by CAS loop atoimically which is linearizable.

 3.add_edge()